amandasposito/amandasposito.github.io/_drafts/2021-01-05-macro-ecto-custom-on-conflict.md

 ### Macros

 According to the documentation [Macros](https://hexdocs.pm/elixir/Macro.html#content) are compile-time constructs that are invoked with Elixir's AST as input and a superset of Elixir's AST as output.
-The response will then be injected back into the application.
+Once the construct finishes its processing, the response will then be injected back into the application.

 ```
 defmodule MyModule do